-Retinal Detachment and laser surgery
+Retinal detachment and laser treatment

 Detached retina (retinal detachment)

 A retinal bleed occurs when the thin layer at the back of the eye (the retina) gets detached.
 It must be treated immediately to prevent irreversible vision loss.
 A detached retina, or retinal detachment, is a dangerous eye ailment.
 Retina, the tissue layer in the back of the eye, moves away from the tissues that support it.
-Eye floaters, flashes, and a darkening of the side vision are indicators that this may be occurring.
-Retinal detachment is the separation of the light-sensitive membrane (retina) from its supporting layers at the rear of the eye.

 Retinal detachment, or a detached retina, is a dangerous eye disorder that impairs vision and may result in blindness if left untreated.
 It affects the retina, a layer of tissue that borders the back of the eye.
 It involves the retina separating from the tissues that support it.
 Vision symptoms include flashes of light, floaters, or the perception of a shadow.
 Floaters are black patches and wavy lines that appear in your vision.